Fri May 4, 2012

 JANDA: OK, thank you for having me on.

 FLATOW: Dr. Kim Janda is the co-author of the study in the American Chemical Society journal Molecular Pharmaceuticals about a potential treatment for overdoses of cocaine and who knows what other kinds of drugs.
 He's a professor at the Departments of Chemistry, Immunology and Microbial Science at the Scripps Research Institute.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.